Beverley Ussher (architect): Ussher & Kemp

 Ussher & Kemp are said to have been responsible for nearly every impressive Federation Queen Anne style house in the eastern suburbs of Kew, Hawthorn and Camberwell.

 Ussher's work falls into two categories:

 Gabled designs, usually large two-storey houses where gables project from an overall hipped roof.
-In general, Ussher's largest houses (such as Dalwraith in Kew of 1906), adopt the gabled form.
+In general, Ussher's largest houses (such as Dalswraith in Kew of 1906), adopt the gabled form.

 Single storey designs, the large, spreading multi-gabled form that developed into the distinctive Queen Anne style the dominant house style in the first decade of the twentieth century.
 Seminal examples by Assher & Kemp include the Hedges House in Canterbury and the Clarke house in Toorak, both of 1897.

 Together Ussher & Kemp developed this style with, characteristically featuring tall Marseilles tiled hipped roofs, timber verandah decorations, and a strongly three-dimensional form with emphasis.

 The Queen Anne style combined with some of the principles of Australian homestead planning and design around the turn of the century, to produce a new suburban style continuing to the end of World War One and is sometimes loosely referred to as Edwardian or Federation.

 Queen Anne style had an ongoing influence on vernacular design which can be seen up to the 1960s.

 The domestic Queen Anne style buildings which survive from the turn of the century had a vital role in the development of the urban form of metropolis."